rustamgasanov/dot-files/README.md

 # dot-files

-Sets up and keeps up to date the development environment.
+Sets up and keeps up to date the development tools.

 ## Requirements